tfrancisl/gen_alg/README.md

-# gen_alg_ece478
+# gen_alg
-Genetic Algorithms work for ECE 478 - Industrial Computer Control.
-UMaine Spring 2023.
+Continuation of my final project work from ECE 478 - Industrial computer control.
+Several genetic algorithm "games" can be found in the games folder.
+Invoke make in the top level to build each of the games.